 In many cases, applicants will be required to submit scores from standardized tests like the SAT or ACT.
 These tests are generally taken by high school students, but they are open to adults as well.

 You should also learn more about ‘Ability to Benefit’ or ATB.
-This allows students that did not receive a GED or high school diploma to qualify for financial aid (Title IV aid).
+This allows students who did not receive a GED or high school diploma to qualify for financial aid (Title IV aid).

 To be eligible, these students must successfully complete some government-approved exams and alternative requirements.
 These ATB provisions were cut in 2012 but were reopened after revision in 2015.